 Durga Puja, the biggest festival in eastern India and perhaps the entire country, is a 10-day long affair, but the festivities are at its peak during the last four days.
 During this festival, every day has a specific significance.
 And in Bengal (and amongst Bengalis), Saptami to Navami is full of fun, frolic, and food!.
 It is what they call as ‘peak Durga Puja’.
-So, keeping all that in mind, we bring you this list of most happening puja days starting from the fourth day onwards i.e. Saptami.
+So, keeping all that in mind, we bring you this list of the most happening puja days starting from the fourth day onwards i.e. Saptami.

 Dhunachi dance or the ritualistic dance carrying the dhunachi (incense burner mostly made of earthenware) is quintessentially Bengali and one of the most recognizable symbols of Durga Puja.

 The colors, crowd, and exciting cacophony commence from Shasti (6th day) evening but the maddening dhak beats intensify during Saptami.
-Although Shasti marks the inauguration and unveiling of the community-organized Puja pandals but Saptami is when pandal hopping begins in full swing.
+Although Shasti marks the inauguration and unveiling of the community-organized Puja pandals Saptami is when pandal hopping begins in full swing.

 When do you celebrate Durga Puja this year??

 This year, Mahalaya falls on September 25.
 It is believed that on Mahalaya, Durga descends to Earth.
 So naturally, Shashti, the day everyone welcomes Goddess Durga and festivals are inaugurated, falls on the 1st of October.
 Saptami to Dashami is from 2nd October 2022 to 5th October 2022.

 What are the days of Durga Puja and why are they special?